 IN A LINE A good hydration pack for its intended purpose, which sadly isn’t motorcycling.

-The Hydro 3 only has one-litre of storage space, but this can be increased by adding the US5 (extra five-litre) or US10 (10-litres) tail packs if required, and these come at an extra cost.
-On the rear of the pack you’ll find elasticated mesh which is very useful for securing items to, though it doesn’t feel very secure and I wouldn’t put anything remotely valuable here when riding.
+The Hydro 3 only has one litre of storage space, but this can be increased by adding the US5 (extra five-litre) or US10 (10-litres) tail packs if required, and these come at an extra cost.
+On the rear of the pack, you’ll find elasticated mesh which is very useful for securing items too, though it doesn’t feel very secure and I wouldn’t put anything remotely valuable here when riding.

-Along with the Leatt, this is one of the only backpack in this test to have waterproof zips, although with a small capacity of one-litre, there won’t be much in your pack to worry about getting wet!
+Along with the Leatt, this is one of the only backpacks in this test to have waterproof zips, although, with a small capacity of one litre, there won’t be much in your pack to worry about getting wet!
 If you want something that’s purely focused on hydration, with minimum storage and weight, then this is ideal.